lowlevelguy/qoify/README.md

 Quite OK Image (QOI) format CLI encoder/decoder to and from RAW images.

 ## Building
+To build the project, simply run:
 ```
 make
 ```
+The binary will be generated in the project root folder and will be called `qoify`.
 P.S.: If you're using a compiler other than `gcc`, make sure to modify the `Makefile` accordingly.
-The program also uses `getopt`, so it will not work on Windows.
+The program also makes use of `getopt`, so it will not work on Windows.
+At least not until I replace it with a purely C-standard-based logic.

 ## Usage
 ```